JacobDiazCruz/test-app/README.md

 1. Quality and best practices
    When it comes to applying the best practices in this exam, I have come up with some approaches and patterns that are reasonable to use:

    - Compound Components pattern: I have applied this pattern in various areas of the components that need composition.
 Especially on the `CreateNewClientModal` to separate different concerns like its `Form`, `Stepper`, and `Actions`.
-Given that the component is not overly large and complex, I chose not to abstract everything too much because I don't want to end up over-engineering the feature.
+Given that the component is not overly large and complex, I chose not to abstract everything too much because I do not want to end up over-engineering the feature.

+   - Configurability: Adding form steps or form fields would be easy in the current implementation of the `Create New Client` form.
+This can be done by modifying `formConfig` file without having to change anything in the components.
+This makes it easy to modify the form whenever the requirements change.
+Additionally, I have also created configurations for overriding MUI theme components and palettes to separate their concerns into different files, making them easily configurable when the app scales.

+   - Reusability: I have implemented reusable components that can be shared accross the entire app.
+An example of this is the `UnsavedChangesDialog` component, since some form modals in the future might have the same need for it as well.

    - Comments: I have written down comments on functions and components to help explain their purpose and behavior, which can be helpful for other developers or for future reference.
 This is a good practice, especially in larger codebases or when the logic is more complex.

-   - Reusability: In some cases, I have abstracted layers of configurations like overriding MUI theme components and palettes to separate their concerns into different files.
-Making them reusable and easily configurable when the app scales.

 2. How close to the designs is your submission?
    - If you needed to change something in the future (size/color of buttons), how easy would it be?